uwplse/synapse/www/popl16-aec/instructions.md

 Install [VirtualBox 5.0.6](https://www.virtualbox.org/wiki/Downloads) and the VirtualBox extension pack.
 Import the VirtualBox image (open VirtualBox, then File > Import Appliance).
 Boot the resulting virtual machine.
-It will log in be automatically as the `synapse` user.
+It will log in be automatically as the `synapse` user, and open a terminal in the `~/opsyn` directory.
-Open a terminal (there is a desktop shortcut to LXTerminal).
+There is also a desktop shortcut to re-open this terminal.

 ### Running an Experiment